cartesi/docs/docs/compute/architecture.md

 ------------------

 The on-chain component of Cartesi Compute is a set of smart contracts developed by Cartesi.
-For convenience, the DApp developer interacts with a single one of these contracts, named "Descartes".
+For convenience, the DApp developer interacts with a single one of these contracts, named "CartesiCompute".
 The API to interact with the Cartesi Compute smart contract is described [here](../compute/instantiate.md).

 Cartesi Compute off-chain